naddamuhamed/ai/README.md

-main project is a maze solver using different algorithms. the file is maze2.py and it has a user mannual
+main project is a maze solver using different ai algorithms.
+(DFS, BFS, UCS, GBFS, A*) the file is maze2.py and it has a user mannual added.